Mancute/mancute/README.md

 e là dôn chề
 2.2k
 Gkrain
+Inverted Lambda's app provides a satisfying experience where you truly feel you're contributing to the robot's operation, rather than just receiving virtual rewards.
+The simple interface allows for clear performance and reward tracking, making it easy for users to measure the value of their efforts.
 I find RealE quite convenient — any questions about buying or selling a house are answered clearly and easily by the AI.
 When I need to find a real estate agent or expert, the app suggests them, saving me the trouble of searching myself.
 It feels like having a "personal assistant" supporting me throughout the transaction process.